Meet Us | Work with Us | Contact Us | Media

 Key Provisions Impacting Prescription Drug Pricing

-The Inflation Reduction Act includes several key provisions that directly impact prescription drug pricing.
+The new Inflation Reduction Act includes several key provisions that directly impact prescription drug pricing.
 These provisions are intended to tackle the root causes of high drug costs and improve affordability for consumers.
 Some of the most notable reforms include:

 1. Medicare Price Negotiations: